sreeharipslog/intercax-intvw-project/README.md

 Dashboard

-(2) The software should allow Robotics Inc. to track the following 3 states in a robot’s lifecycle - robots that are currertly being designed, robots have been tested and ready to ship, or robots deployed on field
+(2) The software should allow Robotics Inc. to track the following 3 states in a robot’s lifecycle - robots that are currently being designed, robots have been tested and ready to ship, or robots deployed on field

-(3) The software should allow Robotics Inc. to add new new robots, or update entries of existing robots, or mark robots as damaged beyond repair (end-of-life) using its unique id
+(3) The software should allow Robotics Inc. to add new robots, or update entries of existing robots, or mark robots as damaged beyond repair (end-of-life) using its unique id